min2ha/ukwa-site/content/target/56712/index.en.md

   "subject": "Web Comic Archive"
 }

-# Thrilling Adventures of Lovelace and Babbage, The

 Alternative history webcomic created by Sydney Padua.
 Tells fictional stories of Ada Lovelace and Charles Babbage, alongside historical notes.